 The subdivision complies with General Plan (GP) Policy 8.13 (Appropriate Land Use Designations and Locational Criteria for Urban Unincorporated Areas) in that this portion of unincorporated West Menlo Park has a GP Land Use Designation of Medium Density Residential (6.1 to 8.7 dwelling units/net acre).
 The proposed residential subdivision does not exceed this density and this area is correspondingly zoned "Single-Family Residential/5,000 sq. ft.

-Minimum Lot Size" (R-1/S-72), with which the proposed project is in compliance relative to lot size (the subject lots exceed 5,000 sq. ft.).
+Minimum Lot Size" (R-1/S-72), with which the proposed project is in compliance relative to lot size (the proposed lots exceed 5,000 sq. ft.).

 General Plan Policy 8.29 (Infilling) encourages the infilling of urban areas where infrastructure and services are available.
-Both the applicable water provider and sanitary district have adequate capacity to provide respective service to the additional parcel proposed via this subdivision and any subsequent development.
-Additionally, both Barney Avenue and Camino a los Cerros are existing improved streets, including drainage, under maintenance by the County Department of Public Works.
+Both the applicable water provider and sanitary district, whose service lines are located within the adjacent roadways, have adequate capacity to provide respective service to the additional parcel proposed via this subdivision and any subsequent development.
+Additionally, Vine Street is an existing improved street, including drainage, under maintenance by the County Department of Public Works.
 The proposed subdivision represents infill of an urban area, and the proposed parcel sizes are in compliance with the minimum parcel size (5,000 sq. ft.) required in this zoning district.
 The project also conforms with Policy 8.37 (Parcel Sizes).